San Jose Spousal Support Attorneys

 Assets & Liabilities

-In addition to income, the court will look at each spouse's assets and liabilities to understand their ability to pay and their need.
-It will look both at community and separate property to determine each spouse's net worth.
+Beyond income, the court reviews each spouse’s assets and liabilities to gauge both the need to pay and the ability to pay support.
+Judges account for community and separate property when calculating net worth.

 Whether One Spouse Helped the Other Get an Education, Training, Career, or Professional License